system-zero/system-zero/data/docs/la.md

 code, and with some inline comments for the purpose of development of a final reference.

-This a mix of established C and well defined concepts by Interpreted Languages.
+This a mix of established C and well defined concepts by dynamical Interpreted Languages.

 The basic aim here is to find a balance, between simplicity and capability.
 So, we have to define this, with the absolutelly minimum set of features is